Once the travel bug bites there is no known antidote, and I know that I shall be happily infected until the end of my life.

 At night, my older cousin Robbie showed me all of the nightlife of London, well as much as he could considering I was only 15 years old at the time.
 He would have me wear dress shirts and sport coats that kind of helped, since I was already about 6’1″ at that time.

-I have many fond memories of that trip, but one highlight came before I boarded my return flight to Miami, and it was when my uncle recognized the reggae band Steel Pulse that was boarding the same flight with me and asked them if they would keep an eye on me.
+I have many, many fond memories of that trip, but one highlight came before I boarded my return flight to Miami, and it was when my Uncle Busha recognized the reggae band Steel Pulse that was boarding the same flight with me and asked them if they would keep an eye on me.

 I had no idea at that time who they were, but it was a memorable trip going through security and customs with a band of long-dreadlocked Rastafarians in the eighties.
 They later became one of my favorite bands throughout my teen years, college, and even now.